 Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and in essence ‘overcools’ itself.
 The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

-This can turn into a costly repair.
-When your AC ices over it can lead to a totaled compressor.
+This can become an expensive repair.
+When your AC freezes over it can lead to a compressor replacement.
 Replacing your compressor can cost as much as a downpayment on a high efficiency model.
-Unfortunately, many homeowners are forced to pick between installing a new system vs repairing the damaged model.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+Actually, many homeowners are forced to choose between installing a new system or repairing the damaged one.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive repair.